DJ-MrJay/Capstone-1/README.md

 # Microverse HTML, CSS, & JS Capstone Project
 This website is a promotion website for the upcoming music concert to promote world peace.
 The concert will be held in Nairobi.
-Information about the concert schedule, performances and tickets can be found throughout the site.
+Information about the concert schedule, performances and ticketing can be found throughout the site.
 The website content is entirely fictional.

 I built this website from scratch without the use of any framework technology.